-U.S. citizens need to continue to protect themselves from catching the flu.
-Although we are in the peak of flu season, it isn’t too late to get a flu shot.
-Additional precautions include washing your hands frequently, covering your mouth when sneezing and coughing to help limit spreading the virus to others and avoiding school or work when sick.
+U.S. citizens need to continue to protect themselves from catching the flu and other viruses.
+While flu numbers have started to decrease, it isn’t too late to get a flu shot.
+Additional precautions include keeping yourself protected by washing your hands frequently, covering your mouth with a tissue when sneezing and coughing to help limit spreading the virus to others and avoiding school or work when sick.

-For most people, the flu can be managed safely at home with rest, fluids and time, though some cases would require an in-person visit or, in extreme cases, hospitalization.
-For patients seeking care for the flu, Ochsner offers urgent care virtual visits through Ochsner Anywhere Care, the MyOchsner patient portal which allows you to connect with your Primary Care physician or pediatrician and immediate assistance and guidance through the Ochsner COVID-19 Info Line, our free nurse care line (1-844-888-2772).
+For most people, viruses and colds can be managed safely at home with rest, fluids and time, though some cases would require an in-person visit or, in extreme cases, hospitalization.
+For patients seeking care for the flu and other contracted viruses, Ochsner offers urgent care virtual visits through Ochsner Anywhere Care, the MyOchsner patient portal which allows you to connect with your Primary Care physician or pediatrician and immediate assistance and guidance through the Ochsner COVID-19 Info Line, our free nurse care line (1-844-888-2772).
 For general information, dial the Louisiana hotline, 211, or text the keyword LACOVID to 898-211.

-If you are advised to visit a hospital for an appointment instead of self-treating at home, you should maintain proper hand hygiene and take extra precautions by wearing a mask to minimize the risk of spreading or contracting illnesses.
+If you are advised to visit an office or hospital for an appointment instead of self-treating at home, you should maintain proper hand hygiene and take extra precautions by wearing a mask to minimize the risk of spreading or contracting illnesses.